JuliaAI/MLJ.jl/docs/src/linear_pipelines.md

 # Linear Pipelines

 In MLJ a *pipeline* is a composite model in which models are chained together in a linear (non-branching) chain.
-Pipelines can include learned or static target transformations, if one of the models is supervised.

-To illustrate basic construction of a pipeline, consider the following toy data:
+For purposes of illustration, consider a supervised learning problem with the following toy data:

 ```@setup 7
 using MLJ